 War Games Gametypes

-Halo 4 includes eight basic gametypes (and one gametype used for custom map variants).
-Various gametypes from the game's predecessors, including Race, Assault, Juggernaut, Territories, Headhunter, Stockpile, and Invasion, have not been implemented.
+Halo 4 includes eight basic gametypes (and one gametype used for custom map variants) in disc.
+Various gametypes from the game's predecessors (including Assault, Juggernaut, Territories, Headhunter, Stockpile, and Invasion) have not been implemented.
 Halo 4 also removes various pre-defined gametype variants (such as Neutral Flag and Rocketball), but maintains the high level of customizability for all gametypes (old and new) as previous games.

 Originated in Halo: Combat Evolved.